h15200/notes/dataStructures.md

 In ES6, maps are available as another value-pair data structure with useful methods not available to objects.

+Map has no prototypes that interfere and can be used as a purer storage than js objects.
+It can also use any type for the key, not just strings!

 Map methods.
 The last two are especially useful

 .has(key) - returns boolean